 Make the quinoa

-- Add the quinoa, vegetable broth, and salt to a large soup pot.
+- Add the quinoa, vegetable broth/water, salt, and garlic powder to a large soup pot.

-- Bring it to a boil over high heat, then decrease the heat to low, and cook the quinoa uncovered for 25 minutes, until the liquid is absorbed, stirring occasionally.
+- Bring it to a boil over high heat, then decrease the heat to low, and cook the quinoa uncovered for 27-32 minutes, until the liquid is absorbed.
+Stir occasionally.

-- The quinoa is done when the liquid is absorbed, and it should still have a bite to it and not be mushy.
+- The quinoa is done when the liquid is absorbed.
+The quinoa should still have a bite to it and not be mushy.

 - While the quinoa cooks, roast the veggies and bake the croutons.